Cosmological Effective Hamiltonian from full Loop Quantum Gravity Dynamics: Hamiltonian Operator in LQG

 \section{Hamiltonian Operator in LQG}

 Inspired by this success, one may ask whether the same qualitative behavior is also found in the full version of the theory.
-In order to make this comparison with LQC, we choose an embedded cubic graph $\gamma$ and use its 3 directions to define the 3 axes of coordinates of a compact manifold $\sigma$ with periodic boundary conditions, i.e., a $3$-Torus.
+In LQC the effective Hamiltonian can be obtained by computing the expectation value of $\hat{H}_{LQC}$ with respect to some coherent states \cite{Tav08}.
+In order to see whether this could also work for full LQG, the first step of this programme is to compute an equivalent expectation value there.
+As we are considering the quantum version of a field theory (general relativity) one starts as in Lattice gauge theories by introducing a UV cutoff.
+This restricts the infinite dimensional degrees of freedom to a cubic graph $\gamma$.
+We embed $\gamma$ such that its 3 directions to define the 3 axes of coordinates of a compact manifold $\sigma$ with periodic boundary conditions, i.e., a $3$-Torus.
 Hence $\gamma$ has a finite number of vertices, $\mathcal{N}^3$, and setting its coordinate volume to $1$ we find that the coordinate distance between two nearby vertices is $\mu := 1/\mathcal N$.
-The kinematical Hilbert space is $\mathcal{H} := \otimes_e \mathcal{H}_e$ where on every edge $e$ we have $\mathcal{H}_e = L_2(SU(2),d\mu_{H})$ with $d\mu_{H}$ being the Haar-measure.
-On each $\mathcal{H}_e$ we have the action of the holonomy operator (associated with connection $A^I_a=\Gamma^I_a+\beta K_{ab}e^b_J$) and the flux operator (associated with densitized triad $E^a_I$): for $f_e \in \mathcal H_e$,
+As we have rewritten general relativity using a $3+1$ split of our manifold, it turns out to be useful to pass form the spatial metric $q_{ab}$ to ($A^I_a, E^a_I$), the so called Ashtekar-Barbero variables \cite{Ash87,Ash88,Bar94,Bar95,Bar96}.
+An advantage of this canonical pair is that, upon quantization, the Hilbert space over every edge $e\in \gamma$ can be expressed as $\mathcal{H}_e = L_2(SU(2),d\mu_{H})$ with $d\mu_{H}$ being the Haar-measure.
+Like in gauge theories, we associate with the holonomy of the connection $A^I_a$ a multiplication operator and a derivative operator for its canonical counterpart $E^a_I$:

 and

 where $D^{(\frac{1}{2})}_{mn}$ is the Wigner matrix of group element $g$ in spin-$1/2$ $SU(2)$-irrep, $R^k$ is the right-invariant vector field, and $\sigma_k$ are the Pauli matrices.